 - Avoid clichés and overly general experiences.
-Lots of students volunteer at shelters and tutor other students, so you’ll need to ensure that whatever you write about is specific and unique to you.
-Don’t just write that you were moved by the time you volunteered on a farm over the summer—explain who or what moved you and why you felt this way.
+Lots of students volunteer at shelters and tutor other students, so you'll need to ensure that whatever you write about is specific and unique to you.
+Get specific about the positive impact you made.
+How did you help others, and how did that impact them?
+That will let you dig into the challenges--and the rewards--with more authenticity.

 - A specific incident from a volunteering experience you've had.
 For example, say you used to tutor underprivileged middle school students.
 You could talk about the time you struggled to help a student read a book due to his dyslexia, and what this taught you about people, life, and privilege.